 Estate, Inheritance and Gift Taxes

-Established in 1957, the law firm of Cooper Levenson has extensive experience with estate, inheritance and gift tax laws in New Jersey and beyond.
+Established in 1957, the law firm of Cooper Levenson has extensive experience with estate, inheritance and gift tax laws.

 Our attorneys assist with the transfer of assets in order to minimize tax repercussions.
 Highly skilled in estate planning, wealth management and tax law, our team has a detailed grasp of the proactive steps necessary to preserve our clients’ wealth for their intended beneficiaries.